From heavy rain removal to detail restoration: A faster and better network: Related Work

-\textbf{Heavy rain removal:} As introduced in \cite{li2019heavy}, rain degrades image from two aspects: 1) rain streaks directly obscure image content.
-2) the veiling effect.
-The image quality degradation caused by light rain is usually limited \cite{yang2020single}, while image content can be greatly damaged by heavy rain \cite{deng2020detail}, making heavy rain removal a challenging task.
-Among the existing methods, \cite{ma2016rain} detects and removes heavy rain from video sequences by analyzing rain intensity, but it fails to work well for static image when there exists no temporal information.
-In \cite{li2019heavy}, considering both rain streaks and the veiling effect, Li \textit{et al.} integrate physical model and conditional generation learning to remove heavy rain. \cite{matsumoto2020recovering} removes raindrops under heavy rain based on generative adversarial network \cite{gan_raw}.
-Similar to \cite{li2019heavy}, \cite{pan2021two} use a guided filter to separate the high and low-frequency pass of heavy rain image to extract rain streaks and atmospheric light, and then they obtain rain-free image through a deep network.
-These methods separately analyze and remove rain streaks and veiling effect, and ignore the correlations between the two factors \cite{yang2020single}, leading to less structure-accurate rain-free image \cite{deng2020detail}.
-Recently, with the application of multi-stage learning and multi-scale fusion, \cite{jiang2020multi}, \cite{zamir2021multi} and \cite{chen2021hinet} achieve the state-of-the-art performance in both light and heavy rain, but they do not consider the veiling effect during training, and their heavy-weight models lead to longer inference time.
+\textbf{Heavy rain removal:} As delineated in \cite{li2019heavy}, precipitation, specifically rain, induces image degradation through a dual-pronged mechanism.
+1) Rain streaks exert a direct obscuring influence on the visual content of images.
+2) Veiling effect, a secondary consequence of rain, further exacerbates the degradation.
+The extent of image quality deterioration stemming from light rain is generally constrained \cite{yang2019joint}, while in stark contrast, heavy rain exhibits a profound capacity to inflict substantial damage upon image content \cite{deng2020detail}, thereby presenting a formidable challenge in rain removal.
+Within the existing methodologies, \cite{ma2016rain} devises an approach that successfully detects and alleviates heavy rain within video sequences by virtue of an analysis centered on rain intensity.
+However, their method exhibits diminished efficiency when applied to static image devoid of temporal context.
+In \cite{li2019heavy}, a comprehensive approach that encompasses both rain streaks and the veiling effect is adopted, which employs a synthesis of physical models and conditional generation learning techniques to effectuate the heavy rain removal. \cite{matsumoto2020recovering} employs a generative adversarial network (GAN) \cite{gan_raw} to eliminate raindrops under conditions of heavy precipitation.
+Similarly, in alignment with the framework presented by \cite{li2019heavy}, \cite{pan2021two} utilizes a guided filter to segregate high-frequency and low-frequency components within the images degraded by heavy rain, thereby facilitating the extraction of rain streaks and atmospheric light.
+Subsequently, they reconstruct rain-free images via a deep neural network.
+An overarching limitation observed across these methods is the isolated analysis and treatment of rain streaks and the veiling effect, thus overlooking potential inter-dependencies between the two degradations.
+This oversight culminates in the production of rain-free images that exhibit diminished structural fidelity \cite{deng2020detail}.
+Recently, with the application of multi-stage learning and multi-scale fusion, \cite{jiang2020multi} and \cite{zamir2021multi} achieve the superior performance in both light and heavy rain removal.
+However, these approaches do not explicitly account for the veiling effect during training and are further characterized by computationally intensive architectures, which consequently entails the protracted inference times.